AiKanSya/ToyBox/LEARNINGBOX/CPI/☼ UNIT 2 - Introducing iPaaS/♠ 1 - Describing the integration Strategy of SAP.md

 # ♠ 1 - [DESCRIBING THE INTEGRATION STRATEGY OF SAP](https://learning.sap.com/learning-journeys/developing-with-sap-integration-suite/describing-the-integration-strategy-of-sap_b4888fe7-2084-40f1-a89b-ca0f93933c78)

-> Objectifs
+> :exclamation: Objectifs
 >
-> - Explain the significance of integration within the realm of SAP BTP
+> - [ ] Explain the significance of integration within the realm of SAP BTP

 ## THE INTEGRATION STRATEGY OF SAP